 GaSLOCoLI Auditions

-Please prepare to sing 16 Bars of a song in operatic style in English.
+Please prepare to sing one verse and one chorus of a song in operatic style in English.
 (Gilbert and Sullivan preferred)

 CLICK HERE FOR DIRECTIONS to our East Meadow United Methodist Church rehearsal location.
 CLICK HERE FOR DIRECTIONS to our Chatterton School rehearsal location.